Floorp-Projects/Floorp/devtools/docs/backend/client-api.md

 }
 ```

-The debugger client will send event notifications for a number of events the application may be interested in.
+The devtools client will send event notifications for a number of events the application may be interested in.
 These events include state changes in the debugger, like pausing and resuming, stack frames or source scripts being ready for retrieval, etc.

 ## Handling location changes